IAmSorryDave/UvCorny/README.md

 ## Quickstart

-Clone this template and work with UV out of the box.
+Clone this template and work with UV out of the ( alpine ) box.

 ### Default Build Arguments